People are paying more of their health care costs these days. It’s no wonder there is a lot of interest in keeping these costs down.

 Plus, when you visit an out-of-network doctor, you handle precertification, if needed.
 This means more time and more paperwork for you.

 Sometimes, you don’t have a choice about where you go for care.
 Like if you go to the emergency room for a heart attack.
-When you need this type of emergency care, some of our plans pay the bill as if you got care in network.
+When you need emergency care, some of our plans pay the bill as if you got care in network.
 For those plans, you pay cost sharing and deductibles based on your in-network level of benefits.
 You do not have to pay anything else.
 Other plans pay the bill differently.
 Under those plans, you may be responsible for more than your in-network cost sharing.
 The additional amounts could be very large.